MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

     /// Indicates the kind of context for which the context menu was created
     /// for the `ICoreWebView2ContextMenuTarget::get_Kind` method.
+    /// This enum will always represent the active element that caused the context menu request.
+    /// If there is a selection with multiple images, audio and text, for example, the element that
+    /// the end user right clicks on within this selection will be the option represented by this enum.
     [v1_enum]
     typedef enum COREWEBVIEW2_CONTEXT_MENU_TARGET_KIND
     {